Project-Ordinance/website-wiki/docs/guides/bm-content-setup.md

-# Content Mounting Guide: Fixing Missing Textures
+# Black Mesa Content Setup

 Welcome to Project Ordinance!
 To ensure you experience our Black Mesa environments correctly, you must **mount** the files from the game *Black Mesa* (by Crowbar Collective) into your *Garry's Mod* installation.